‘General Hospital’ Spoilers: Valerie Pops Up Again, Paulina Bugembe Talks Taking Over Role From Brytni Sarpy

 The last that viewers saw of Valerie Spencer, she was walking away after arguing with Kristina Corinthos-Davis about Dawn of Day.
 General Hospital spoilers reveal that Valerie will be front-and-center during the week of April 22, but she’ll be looking a little different.

-As The Inquisitr previously detailed, General Hospital spoilers indicate that the show decided to recast for the character of Valerie rather than just write her out of the show.
+As The Inquisitr previously detailed, General Hospital spoilers indicate that the show decided to recast the character of Valerie rather than just write her out of the show.
 Brytni Sarpy, who originated the role, left GH to take a juicy gig over at The Young and the Restless as Elena.

 Paulina Bugembe is the new Valerie and she chatted with Soap Opera Digest about landing the role and what she hopes happens as her storyline kicks into gear.
 General Hospital spoilers indicate that Valerie will be working with Chase to find Kristina.
 According to SheKnows Soaps, by the end of the coming week, she will seemingly be right in the thick of things with Kristina herself.